Heptamethylnonane - information sheet

 - The ecological hazard and exposure potentials of this substance were classified using the Ecological Risk Classification of Organic Substances (ERC) Approach.

-- As a result of the draft screening assessment, the Government is proposing that HMN is not harmful to human health or to the environment.
+- Heptamethylnonane is primarily used as an ingredient in self-care products.
+Based on current levels of exposure considered in the assessment, the Government concluded that this substance is not harmful to human health or to the environment.

 About this substance

-- The screening assessment summarized here focuses on the substance nonane, 2,2,4,4,6,8,8-heptamethyl-, also referred to as heptamethylnonane (HMN).
-It was assessed under the Chemicals Management Plan (CMP).
+- The screening assessment focused on the substance nonane, 2,2,4,4,6,8,8-heptamethyl-, also referred to as heptamethylnonane (HMN).
+It was assessed under the third phase of the Chemicals Management Plan (CMP).

 Human and ecological exposures

-- Canadians may be exposed to HMN from the use of certain self-care products, such as moisturizers, make-up products, and sunscreens, among others.
+- The screening assessment indicated that Canadians may be exposed to HMN from the use of certain self-care products, such as moisturizers, make-up products, and sunscreens, among others.

-- According to information considered under the Ecological Risk Classification of Organic Substances Approach, HMN was identified as having a low ecological exposure potential.
+- According to information considered under the ERC Approach, HMN was identified as having a low ecological exposure potential.

 Key health and ecological effects (hazard)

-- A comparative approach using a similar chemical, called read-across, was used to inform the human health assessment to address some data limitations (lack of hazard data for the inhalation route).
+- A comparative approach using a similar chemical, called read-across, was used to inform the human health effects from exposures via the inhalation route.

-- According to information considered under the Ecological Risk Classification of Organic Substances Approach, HMN was identified as having a moderate ecological hazard potential based on its moderate toxicity.
+- According to information considered under the ERC Approach, HMN was identified as having a moderate ecological hazard potential based on its moderate toxicity.

 Risk assessment outcomes

-- Based upon the outcome of the Ecological Risk Classification of Organic Substances Approach, HMN is considered unlikely to be causing ecological harm.
+- Based upon the outcome of the ERC Approach, HMN is considered unlikely to be causing ecological harm.

-- As a result of the draft screening assessment, the Government is proposing that HMN is not harmful to human health, and that HMN is not entering the environment at levels that are harmful to the environment.
+- The Government concluded that HMN is not harmful to human health, and that HMN is not entering the environment at levels that are harmful.